Pre-Distillation of Magic States via Composite Schemes: Errors in Gate-Channel Implementation

 In particular, given access to the magic state \( \ket{T} \), one can prepare the two-qubit state \( \ket{T} \otimes \ket{T} \), perform a \( \sigma_z \otimes \sigma_z \) measurement, apply a CNOT, and then a Hadamard gate on the first qubit.
 For a \( +1 \) measurement outcome, the postselected state is

 which enables the implementation of the non-Clifford unitary \( \Lambda(e^{-2i\gamma}). \) Again, the second qubit can be discarded here, i.e., traced out.

 Adopting the Bravyi-Kitaev model, we assume the ability to prepare $\ket{0}$ states ideally, to apply Clifford group operations ideally, and to perform ideal measurements of single-qubit Pauli operators.
 The only faulty resource is the preparation of magic states from stabilizer states, modeled by the mixed state $\rho_T(\epsilon)$.
+This error is precisely the natural error defined in Eq.~\eqref{eq:natural error of the gate}, originating from the faulty implementation of the $\mT$ gate.
 Under these assumptions, one can compute the effective operation corresponding to the intended $\Lambda(e^{-2i\gamma})$ rotation.
 In fact, the resulting operation is not a unitary, but rather a quantum channel.
 Explicitly, the channel including the two errors, $\epsilon_1$ and $\epsilon_2$, in the preparataion of the $T$-states is given by

 where $\ket{\psi}\equiv \cos\theta \, \ket{0}+e^{i \phi}\sin\theta \, \ket{1}$,